gavinmonahan/RecombinationMapper/README.md

 A wrapper bash script can be editted which calls all of the python scripts.
   `bash run_all.sh`

-Each script can be called separetly.
 For the most part, the scripts will find the relavent file automatically.
-The only required parameters are the VCF file and height/groups (see `cluster.py`).
+The only required parameters are the VCF file and height/groups (see `cluster.py`), therefore you should run cluster.py once to find an appropriate height/groups value before running the wrapper script.
+Alternatively, the individual python scripts can be called separetely.

 ### cluster.py